Eilean Donan Castle Visitor Guide

 Overview

-The castle is located on a small tidal island at the point where three sea lochs meet and it offers one of the loveliest views in Scotland that’s instantly recognisable from a thousand shortbread tins and travel websites.
+Eilean Donan Castle is one of the most photographed tourist attractions in Scotland.
+The castle is located on a small tidal island at the point where three sea lochs meet, and it offers one of the most scenic views in Scotland.

-The lochs of Duich, Long and Alsh provide the stunning foreground to a panorama where the easternmost tip of the Isle of Skye fills the horizon while the hills of the Kintail National Scenic Area surround it in all directions.
+The lochs of Duich, Long, and Alsh provide a stunning setting where the easternmost tip of the Isle of Skye fills the horizon while the hills of the Kintail National Scenic Area surround it in all directions.
+But there’s more to Eilean Donan Castle than picture-perfect photos, and its long and turbulent history is worth investigating just as much as the gorgeous lochs and Highland landscape that surround it.

-The highlights
+The Highlights

-Visiting tips
+Visiting Tips

 1: Take a walk along the shores of Loch Duich and Loch Long to see more gorgeous scenery.
 There are dozens more walking trails in the area so I recommend subscribing to OS Maps which has downloadable routes on the OS Maps app.

-Tourist information
+Tourist Information

 You’re free to wander around the castle at your own pace (there’s no obligatory tour, thankfully) and while it’s not exactly the biggest attraction in Scotland I’d plan at least two to three hours for your visit.